MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 Xamarin Forms supports several techniques for implementing per-platform features.
 [Dependency services](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/dependency-service/) allow platform-specific services such as location APIs and text-to-speech APIs to be called through a common interface defined in shared code.
 [Custom renderers](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/custom-renderer/) allow deep customization of Xamarin Forms controls.
 [Effects](https://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/effects/) also facilitate control customization, but without many of the complications of custom renderers.

-In this lab, you will modify the app you built in Lab 1 by customizing the ```ProgressBar``` control that represents the fuel gauge and the ```Slider``` control used for the throttle.
+In this lab, you will modify the app you built in Part 1 by customizing the ```ProgressBar``` control that represents the fuel gauge and the ```Slider``` control used for the throttle.
 You will also add sounds to the app so users receive audible feedback as they attempt to land the drone.
 Along the way, you will get a first-hand look at dependency services, custom renderers, and custom effects, and learn how to write them as well as when to apply them.

 <a name="Objectives"></a>
 ### Objectives ###